alephdata/memorious/docs/buildingcrawler.md

 from memorious.helpers.ocr import read_word
 ```

-Memorious contains some helpers that use [a OCR microservice](https://github.com/alephdata/aleph-recognize-text) to OCR images.
-This microservice uses [tesserocr](https://github.com/sirfz/tesserocr), which depends on Tesseract version 0.3.4+.
-If you wish to use these helpers, you need to run this microservice using docker and set the `OCR_SERVICE` environment variable to point to this service.
-Please see
+Memorious contains some helpers that use [tesserocr](https://github.com/sirfz/tesserocr) to OCR images. `tesserocr` depends on Tesseract version 0.3.4+.
-the [docker-compose file](../example/docker-compose.yml) in examples for an example.

 * `read_word`: OCR a single word from an image.
 * `read_text`: OCR text from an image.